Jean-Doré Beach

 The rates shown above do not include parking rates.

-- The best way to come to the Parc Jean-Drapeau: public or active transportation!
+- The best way to come to the Parc: public transit and active transportation!

 Online purchase